lxamign/lxamign/README.md

 - 👋 Hi, I’m @lxamign
-- 👀 I’m interested in ...AI and tech products
+- 👀 I’m interested in ...ML/AI and User Experiences.
-- 🌱 I’m currently learning ...LLMs
+- 🌱 I’m currently learning ...RNNs
 - 💞️ I’m looking to collaborate on ...hackathons to create cool stuff
 - 📫 How to reach me ...mail to : bumfuzzlex@gmail.com
 - 😄 Pronouns: ...she/her